FranciscoCostati/projetoPetit/task.md

 # IN PROGRESS
-Implement function edit aluna
-+ Create Rote to edit Aluna
-- create request for Url via postman
-- create HTML that lists the Aluna to be delet
-- create javascript to edit Aluna

 # Tasks
-Implement function edit aluna
-- Create route to edit Aluna
+Create route to edit Aluna
 List aluna in alphabetical order within the turma Implement all the return of all aluna attibutes Implement monthly fee feature, which inserts the debit on the selected payment date